zhu-yh1/bioCausal/README.md

 # bioCausal
-A pipeline for causal analysis on biology data bioCausal provides an easy-to-use pipeline for feature selection, latent variable analysis and causal analysis from biological data
+A pipeline for causal analysis on biology data.

+bioCausal provides an easy-to-use pipeline for feature selection, latent variable analysis and causal analysis from biological data

 ## Install Dependencies